Order of Nine Angles: Anton Long's identity

-Myatt himself has repeatedly denied allegations that he has any involvement with the ONA. and that he has used the pseudonym "Anton Long", Religious studies scholar George Sieg expressed concern with this association, stating that he found it to be "implausible and untenable based on the extent of variance in writing style, personality, and tone" between Myatt and Long.
-Jeffrey Kaplan, an academic specialist in the far right, has also suggested that Myatt and Long are separate people, while the religious studies scholar Connell R. Monette posited the possibility that "Anton Long" was not a singular individual but rather a pseudonym used by several different people.
+Myatt has repeatedly denied allegations that he has any involvement with the ONA, maintaining that he has never used the pseudonym "Anton Long".
+He has claimed that he had personal contacts with people involved in the ONA around the 1980s, and that similarities between his ideas and those of the ONA result from the latter's borrowing from him.
+Some scholars have argued that Myatt's identification as Long remains circumstantial.
+Kaplan suggested that Myatt and Long are separate people, while Sieg thought the association was "implausible and untenable based on the extent of variance in writing style, personality, and tone" between Myatt and Long.
+Doyle White suggested that 'Long' could be one of the individuals involved in Myatt's "honeypot" occult group, hence explaining the borrowings from Myatt's ideas.
+Monette posited the possibility that "Anton Long" was not a singular individual but rather a pseudonym used by several different people.